Table of contents

 How long do people keep returning to you?
 Or do they just buy and say goodbye?
 Getting new customers is much more expensive than reactivating existing customers.
 The customer retention rate is also called reversed customer churn.

 The perfect customer retention rate is 100%.
 It means that customers are loyal and stay with you for a while.
 But if it starts decreasing, pay more attention to your customer service.
-It worth trying to keep this KPI high.
+It is worth trying to keep this digital marketing KPI high.

 Customer lifetime value can be historical (the sum of all profits from the purchases a customer has made) or predictive (the total revenue your business expects to get from the relationship with this customer).